 Breakfast is usually not to be skipped when pitta is elevated.
 Workable choices are sweet, high in carbohydrates, and yet offer sustained energy.
 Consider:

-Oatmeal made with hot milk and garnished with raisins or chopped dates, chopped almonds (soaked and peeled), ghee, and maple syrup.
+- Oatmeal or rice porridge made with hot milk and garnished with raisins or chopped dates, chopped almonds (soaked and peeled), ghee, and maple syrup.

 Ideally, lunch is the main meal of the day, meaning it’s the largest and the most nourishing.
 A wide variety of appropriate grains, beans, and vegetables are great building blocks for lunch, and can be complimented with suitable meats, if you eat them.
 Try something like:

-Seasoned tofu and steamed collard greens over wild rice.
-Sauté the tofu in sunflower oil and stir in some of your favorite pitta pacifying spices.
+- Seasoned tofu and steamed collard greens over wild rice.
+Sauté the tofu in sunflower oil and stir in some of your favorite pitta balancing spices.
 Garnish the greens with olive oil, freshly squeezed lime juice, ground coriander, and black pepper.

-Split pea soup with buttered whole grain bread (use unsalted butter), sautéed purple cabbage, and a green salad.
+- Red lentils made with cooling herbs like cilantro, mint, or fennel, with buttered whole grain bread (use unsalted butter), sautéed purple cabbage, and a green salad.
 Add vegetables like carrots, celery, and onion to your soup.
-Sauté the cabbage in ghee withcumin, coriander, turmeric, lime juice, and a splash of maple syrup.
+Sauté the cabbage in ghee with cumin, coriander, turmeric, lime juice, and a splash of maple syrup.